salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-If the first argument provided to `setInterval` is a string value, this distortion evaluates it in the sandbox.
+If the first argument provided to `setInterval` is a string value, this distortion evaluates it in the sandbox.<hr>
 <a name="windowdocssettimeout-valuemd"></a>

 ## value: Window.prototype.setTimeout [Main]